huangka97/friendster/README.md

 # friendster
-Implment like and reply buttons
+Implement like and reply buttons